shayanekat/mass/REAMDME.md

-Python app to follow mass evolution and show the last mounth evolution into a graph
+Python app to follow mass evolution per mounth and show the last year evolution into a graph